Advice and guidance for adoptive families and schools

 For further information see Adoption UK's Adoption support fund page

 Training for schools around supporting adopted children can be accessed through a number of organisations.
-Gloucestershire Advisory Teachers Service usually run an annual day’s training around attachment difficulties: Advisory Teaching Service training courses
+Gloucestershire Advisory Teachers Service and the Educational Psychology run various training events and course.
+Take a look at their offer.

 Adoption UK and PAC UK (see web links below) offer training that is relevant to school staff.